 Guidance for parishes

-- Guidelines issued by the House of Bishops, which can be found here
+Guidelines have been issued by the national House of Bishops, which can be found here

 Please also note the following:

 To quote the Guidelines: ‘In making authorized provision for Communion by Extension, the House of Bishops has principally in mind the needs of a single cure with a number of authorized places of worship, or a group or team ministry.
 In such circumstances worshippers gathered in one of the places where Holy Communion has not been celebrated may receive communion by extension from a church where Holy Communion is celebrated, with a minimal interval of time between the services.’

 Permission would be granted only in relation to specific pastoral circumstances and for a particular occasion or limited period and a congregation should not come to rely mainly upon this means of eucharistic participation.